EXPLAINER-Why the UK's Brexit proposal falls short for the EU

 First, there would be a regulatory border in the Irish Sea between Northern Ireland and Britain.
 Goods from mainland Britain would need to be checked to ensure they conform to EU standards, given Northern Ireland would be still be part of the European single market.
 In addition, there would be a customs border between Northern Ireland and the Republic of Ireland.
 Checks would be needed to ensure duties and taxes were paid on goods moving from Northern Ireland to within the EU and to prevent smuggling.

-"Boris Johnson was clear ... there is scope for movement," said Eurasia's Rahman.
-"But the UK position will have to move very far for there to be an agreement."
-(Editing by Gabriela Baczynska and David Clarke)

-Also Read: UPDATE 1-Hungary will remain part of the European Union, PM Orban says
+Also Read: Hungary will remain part of the European Union, PM Orban says

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)